Why Choose Liberty University for Your Online Education?

 Will a college degree make a difference in my career?

-In our increasingly competitive marketplace, employers are placing greater value on education than ever before.
-In 2020, college graduates on average earned 67% more than high school graduates – and those with a master’s degree earned 18% more than those with a bachelor’s.* Earning a college degree is a valuable investment that could help you pursue greater career opportunities and earning potential.
+In our increasingly competitive marketplace, employers are placing higher value on education than ever before.
+Over the past 25 years, college graduates, on average, have earned more than high school graduates – with the gap increasing on average over time.* Earning a college degree is a valuable investment that could help you pursue greater career opportunities and earning potential.

-*Bureau of Labor Statistics, U.S. Department of Labor, at Earnings and unemployment rates by educational attainment, 2020 (viewed online Feb.
-7, 2022).
+*Bureau of Labor Statistics, U.S. Department of Labor, at Median Usual Weekly Earnings of Full-time Wage and Salary Workers by Educational Attainment (viewed online Aug.
+4, 2023).
 Cited projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.

 Is an online format comparable to the traditional residential, on-campus format of classes?